Chion-in Temple in Kyoto

 Seishi-do hall - The hall is an important cultural property and the oldest building of the temple complex.
 It was reconstructed in 1530 (Muromachi era) and can be found in the upper part of the temple grounds.

-Gobyo (Honen’s mausoleum) - It was constructed during the Edo era in 1613.
+Gobyo (Honen’s mausoleum) - It was constructed during the Edo period (1603 - 1868) in 1613.
 My tip: The location of Gobyo offers you amazing views over Kyoto.

-Hojo Garden - This traditional Japanese Garden with the Shinji Pond at its center is dating back to 1641 and was designed by Buddhist monk So-Gyokuen.
+Hojo Garden - This traditional Japanese Garden (chisen kaiyushiki style) with the Shinji Pond at its center dates back to 1641 and was designed by Buddhist monk So-Gyokuen during the Edo period (1603 - 1868).
 Hojo Garden can be found right behind the Mieido Hall.
+The garden got the status of a Place of Scenic Beauty.

-Yuzen-en Garden - The garden was largely refurbished in 1954 in commemoration of Miyazaki Yuzen’s 300th birthday, the founder of the Yuzen style of dyeing.
+Yuzen-en Garden - The dry landscape garden (karesansui) was largely refurbished in 1954 in commemoration of Miyazaki Yuzen’s 300th birthday, the founder of the Yuzen style of dyeing.
+The garden can be found on the right side of the San-mon Gate (main gate).

-Seven Wonders of Chionin - Try to find these century old items during your visit:
+Seven Wonders of Chionin (Nana Fushigi) - Try to find these century-old items about legends and Buddhist values during your visit:

 3. Nuke-suzume (A picture of sparrows) - The famous artist Kano Nobumasa painted those birds on a sliding door (fusuma-e), but you can’t see them anymore.
-There is only a litte mark left and it said the birds flew away:)
+There is only a little mark left and it says the birds flew away:)

-6. Oshakushi - This large and unique rice paddle is 2,5m long with an weight of 30kg.
+6. Oshakushi - This large and unique rice paddle is 2,5m long with a weight of 30kg.

 Festival & Events (dates can change without notice)